alan-turing-institute/scivision/docs/model_repository_template.md

 # 🐨 Model repo template

-In order for the `scivision` Python API to be able to load and run a computer vision (CV) model, a GitHub repository containing configuration for one or more models must first be created.
+In order to include a computer vision (CV) model in the Scivision catalog, a GitHub repository containing configuration for one or more models must first be created.

 This guide explains how to set up a GitHub repository for your CV model(s) compatible with Scivision.
+The basic requirements for addition to the Scivision catalog are described first.
+There are then details on the additional requirements to enable a model to be loaded / run through the scivision API.
+Followed by some features that are optional, but good to have.

-This is also a pre-requisite for adding the model to the Scivision "catalog", enabling other users of Scivision to use it.
-To learn how to do this, consult the [contributor page](./contributing.html#gift-contributing-to-the-scivision-catalog) after setting up your model as per this guide.
+These instructions will enable you to get your model into the correct format for adding to the Scivision "catalog".
+Once you have set up your model as per this guide, consult the [contributor page](./contributing.html#gift-contributing-to-the-scivision-catalog) for details of how to submit it.

 📚 **Contents:**